OpenBankingUK/conformance-suite/docs/testcase-chaining.md

 1. test case scope - only visible to the test case
 2. test sequence scope - visible to any test case within the test sequence
 3. rule scope - visible to any test sequence within a rule, and all the test sequence's test cases
-4. global/manifiest scope - visible to all testing running - discovery information would typically be accessible via global scope
+4. global/manifest scope - visible to all testing running - discovery information would typically be accessible via global scope

-For test case chaining, the test sequence scope is involved as this exists for the duration of a test sequence and therefore enables parameters to be available after a test case has completed and before a subsequent testcase has started.
+For test case chaining, the test sequence scope is involved as this exists for the duration of a test sequence and therefore enables parameters to be available after a test case has completed and before a subsequent test case has started.

-In order to move a parameter between test cases, two directives have been introduced, **contextGet** and **contextPut**. **contextGet** is used in the situation where you **get** a variable from the context and insert the variable into the request payload. **contextPut** is used in the sutation where you **put** a variable into the context for later use.
+In order to move a parameter between test cases, two directives have been introduced, **contextGet** and **contextPut**. **contextGet** is used in the situation where you **get** a variable from the context and insert the variable into the request payload. **contextPut** is used in the situation where you **put** a variable into the context for later use.

 Its useful to examine a worked example of test case parameter chaining to understand how it works.

-Consider the following json fragement which defines two test cases:
+Consider the following json fragment which defines two test cases:

 - t0001
 - t0002